nirvus/infra-recipes/README.md

 * `HEAD^` specifies only files that have changed in the latest commit.
 * `-E` enables regular expressions for grep.
 * `-i` instructs yapf to format files in-place instead of writing to stdout.

+## Naming steps

+Occasionally you'll be confronted with the task of naming a step.
+It's important that this name is informative as it will appear within the UI.
+Other than that, there are only two rules:

+1. Do not use the "." character in step names.
+Currently that is used for indicating step nesting in the UI, but should hopefully change in the future.
+1. Step names must be unique within a single execution of a recipe.
+The reason for this is because recipe engine relies on unique step names for mocking out step data when testing.
+For this reason, step names will then be extended with a number such as "(3)" which generally isn't very useful to a reader.
+   This is also subject to change in the future.

 ## Existing Fuchsia recipes